 - You can’t cancel your subscription online, you have to call.

-Thanks to her, you have another review to look forward to next month!
+Thanks to my friend Beth, you have another review to look forward to next month!

 Feel free to share any thoughts about subscription boxes and candy below.

 I think I ended up just ordering 3 candies– I did it on my phone and I might have messed up. ?
 But I can’t wait to see how I like my choices.
 Thanks for the referral code.
 It is expensive so I doubt I will keep it long but it would make a great gift!